Government of the 32nd Dáil

-30th Government of Ireland
+30th government of Ireland

 Nomination of Taoiseach

 The 32nd Dáil first met on 10 March 2016.
 In debate on the nomination of Taoiseach, four candidates were proposed.
 None of the motions proposing these candidates were successful.
 Fine Gael leader and outgoing Taoiseach Enda Kenny resigned as Taoiseach, with the government continuing in a caretaker capacity to carry out its duties until its successors would be appointed.
 On 6 April and 14 April, further votes were taken on proposals to nominate candidates for the position of Taoiseach, with no candidate successful.
 On 6 May, a motion proposing Enda Kenny for appointment as Taoiseach was approved by the Dáil.
 Kenny was re-appointed as Taoiseach by President Michael D. Higgins.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Enda Kenny proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.